 Goodwill’s Nurse-Family Partnership (NFP) pairs mothers pregnant with their first child with a registered nurse for ongoing home visits aimed at supporting mothers and families in providing the very best start for their children during the earliest, most developmentally critical years.
 NFP is an international, community health program, widely researched and recognized for increasing healthcare access and improving health outcomes.

 Implemented in Indiana exclusively by Goodwill, NFP began in Marion County in November 2011 and today serves more than 500 families there.
-Today, the program has expanded to counties such as Delaware, Madison and Tippecanoe, with a capacity to serve more than 1,000 families.
+Today, the program is available in the following counties:

 Goodwill and NFP support the Indiana State Department of Health’s Labor of Love campaign to reduce infant death, providing prenatal care and teaching parents about and encouraging smoking cessation, breastfeeding and safe sleep.

 were born at a healthy weight at or above 5.5 lbs

 - Be less than 28 weeks (7 months) pregnant